What is a PAT Tester?

 • You connect the appliance to the PAT Tester

-• You select a test on screen and run it
+• You select a test on the screen and run it

 • The appliance tester gives back a clear PASS or FAIL result

-The visual inspection is very important - many faults (like a cracked plug or frayed cord) can be spotted without even turning the appliance on.
+The visual inspection is critical - many faults (like a cracked plug or frayed cord) can be spotted without even turning the appliance on.

 Common Tests a PAT Can Perform